Crystalight/steamcard-dl/README.md

 Python script which downloads all available Steam card artworks and backgrounds from http://www.steamcardexchange.net/.

+All results are stored in the data folder created in the current script directory.
+Logfile with errors is included to see which images weren't downloaded properly.

 It should run without a problem on any system with Python 2.7, however it was tested only on Windows.
 In case you're getting troubles with installing any of the following packages, try using [Anaconda](https://www.continuum.io/downloads).
 It includes all of the needed packages from the box.

 Requirements